Horchata: Horchata de arroz

-Horchata de arroz (es) is made of rice, sometimes with vanilla, and typically with cinnamon.
+Horchata de arroz (es) (English: Rice horchata) is made of rice, sometimes with vanilla, and typically with cinnamon.

 It is the most common variety of horchata in Mexico.
 In the United States, it is popular in taquerías and Mexican ice cream shops.

 In Alvarado, horchata de arroz is scented with flowers of the Aztec marigold (cempasúchil or Tagetes erecta).

 Horchata lojana

 In Ecuador, horchata is a vivid red-coloured infusion or tea, consisting of some 18–20 different plants and herbs, and is most famous in the province of Loja (hence its common name of horchata lojana).
 Some of the herbs frequently used are escancel or bloodleaf (a type of amaranth), achiote or annatto, hibiscus, lemon verbena, lemongrass, spearmint, peppermint, chamomile, lemon balm, and rose geranium, among others.
 It is not at all similar to the sweet, grain-based horchatas of other Latin American countries, but simply shares the same term.

 The urban and rural populaces who consume this drink, notably in the Loja province, report improved overall well-being and cognitive benefits.
 They also believe that this herbal infusion promotes a healthy digestive tract, improves focus and memory, and acts as an hepatic anti-inflammatory and a diuretic.
 There is valuable scientific evidence for the purported health benefits of each of these various ingredients—on their own and combined—including counteracting genotoxicity in the body, as well as antimicrobial and antioxidant properties.